 Your counsellor will meet with you for an initial consultation, which will allow them to make a determination on an initial course of tailored treatment.
 Our unique blend of experience and training puts us in a position to blend a holistic set of approaches.

 Consider downloading a recommended overcome shopping compulsion recording as well as engaging regular psychotherapy treatment.

 Life can be free of the binding chains that shopping addictions create.
 Make your appointment today so you can get your life back.

-Call us on (03) 9557 9113 for an appointment in the Bayside Melbourne office or, arrange a meeting with a counsellor online via Skype.
+Call us on (03) 9557 9113 for an appointment with a counsellor online via Skype or similar.
 Your call is completely confidential, and there’s absolutely no obligation.

 Reception phone hours